| |

 5 from 1 vote

-Makes little about 4 cups of syrup
+Make about 4 cups of inverted sugar syrup.

 Course Cake, Dessert, Drinks, Frosting, Ice Cream